 Launch day.
 Years of effort have gone into this moment: You’ve obsessed over every detail of your product and worked tirelessly to prepare your technology stack.
 As you get ready to launch, the last thing you should have to worry about is your monitoring platform.

 But all too frequently, launches are a white-knuckle moment, and complicated monitoring setups add to that.
 What if something goes wrong?
 Will you be able to find it in a sea of specialized tools, each holding only a piece of the puzzle?
 Are you recording the right information in the right format so that you can answer the questions that will come up?
-Did you build your data pipeline big enough to handle the load when things really get hot?
+Did you build your data pipeline so that it can scale as its workload increases?

 There is another way.
 We believe that monitoring should reduce anxiety instead of adding to it.
 All your data should be in one place and connected.
 Tools should help you answer questions quickly, even the ones you never thought you’d need to ask.
 And scaling up should be our problem, not yours.

 This blog introduces you to the database behind the New Relic One platform—its design principles, how it achieves millisecond performance, and how it can support you on your biggest days.

 Three design principles

 As a pioneer of SaaS APM, we have over a decade of experience supporting our customers’ biggest deadlines, sporting events, and product launches year after year.
 That experience is manifest in everything we’ve built, and at the heart of it all is the New Relic Database (NRDB), the world’s most powerful platform to analyze your operational data.
 The Telemetry Data Platform serves the needs of over 180,000 accounts around the globe by ingesting over a billion telemetry data points every minute.
 Its unique power comes from adhering to three design principles: